-The basic elements to understand the environmental effects of climate change are awareness and mass education.
-For that, efforts must be made on a holistic level taking all schools, educational institutions, offices, and ultimately home environments on board to achieve awareness and learning of a green environment.
+The basic elements to understanding the environmental effects of climate change are awareness and mass education.
+To reach this goal, efforts must be made on a wide scale.
+We must consider all schools, educational institutions, offices, and home environments.

 Today you can think of hundreds of ideas for green projects, but how many of these are doable?

 - How many would bear the reward?